Coca-Cola 500 (Motegi): Aftermath

 In the post-race press conference, NASCAR president Mike Helton stated that since the three-year Cup Series contract to run in Japan expired after the 1998 race, the Winston West Series would hold the event as the series' season-ending race in 1999; Kevin Richards won the race.
 However, due to high costs for transport to the event and poor attendance, the series did not return after the 1999 race.
 Later in the conference, Helton was asked whether Japanese manufacturer Honda would join NASCAR, but stated that it did not "have a motor that meets specifications for NASCAR racing."
 National rivals Toyota would eventually join the NASCAR Craftsman Truck Series in 2004 and eventually the Cup Series in 2007.
+In 2024, reports of Honda's potential entry began to resurface, amidist questions on the future of their IndyCar Series program.

 The international exhibition race was later speculated to be moved to EuroSpeedway Lausitz in Germany.
 As of 2013, NASCAR has not expressed any interest in having its national series run an international exhibition race; senior vice president Steve O'Donnell stated, "We've had 20 groups approach us from China.
 But most of them are one-offs.
 We keep pushing back and saying we're going to do this but in a smart way.
 If you can show us how we build stock-car racing, that's something we want to pursue."
+The second-tier series did hold international races (albeit for championship points) in Mexico and Canada in the 2000s, and NASCAR considered a Canadian race for the 2024 Cup Series schedule, but the proposal fell through and a race at Iowa Speedway took its place in the final 2024 schedule.
+(A points-paying Cup race in the country was previously held in 1958, the Jim Mideon 500, at Exhibition Stadium in Toronto, Ontario.)
+The first points-paying international NASCAR Cup Series race since 1958 was finally held in 2025, at Autódromo Hermanos Rodríguez in Mexico, which previously hosted second-tier series races.